The NeRFect Match: Exploring NeRF Features for Visual Localization: Experiments

 \PAR{Evaluation metrics.} We report median pose errors, \ie, translation error in centimeters and median rotation error in degrees.
 We further report localization recall that measures the percentage of queries localized with pose errors below specific thresholds, \ie, $(5 cm , 5^\circ)$ for 7-Scenes.
 As Cambridge Landmarks has large variation in scene scales, we follow ~\cite{brachmann2021dsac*, liu2023nerfloc} to use $5^\circ $ rotation error and variable translation error thresholds, \ie, $38/22/15/35/45 cm$ for King’s College/Old Hospital/Shop Facade/St. Mary’s Church/Great Court.

 \PAR{Implementation details.} We use the first two blocks of ConvFormer~\cite{yu2022metaformer} as the image backbone and initialize it with ImageNet-1K~\cite{russakovsky2015imagenet} pre-trained weights\footnote{The weights can be downloaded from \url{huggingface.co/timm/convformer_b36.sail_in1k_384}}.
 We set feature dimensions for coarse and fine matching as $D^c=256$ and $D^f=128$.
 For fine matching, we use local window size $w=5$ for image feature cropping.
 We resize query images to $480 \times 480$ for all experiments.
 We train minimal and full \nerfmatch models using Adam~\cite{kingma2014adam} optimizer with canonical learning rate $clr=0.0008/0.0004$ and batch size $cbs=16$ for $30/50$ epochs accordingly.
 We decay the learning rate based on the cosine annealing scheduling~\cite{loshchilov2016sgdr}.
 Our models are trained on $8$ Nvidia V100 GPUs (16/32GB).
-A MipNeRF model is $5.28MB$ in size.
+A MipNeRF model is $5.28$ MB in size.
 Given a camera pose, it takes $141$ milliseconds to render $3600$ 3D points with its features on a single 16GB Nividia V100 GPU.
+Our \nerfmatch-Mini and \nerfmatch models are $42.8/50.4$ MB in size and require $37/157 ms$ to run a forward pass at $480\times480$ image resolution.
 We provide \nerf implementation details in the supplementary material.